valeriehernandez-7/DaTEC-Sharing-Site/docs/user_stories_software_requirements.md

 - User statistics and activity summary
 ```

-#### HU15: Comment System
+#### HU15: Comment System with Reactions
 ```
 As a platform user
-I want to comment on datasets and reply to other comments So that I can discuss data quality, usage, and insights
+I want to comment on datasets, reply to other comments, and like comments So that I can discuss data quality, usage, insights, and show appreciation for helpful comments

 Acceptance Criteria:
 - Comment posting on any approved and public dataset
 - Threaded comments with unlimited depth
-- Comment editing capability
+- Like reactions on comments (similar to dataset voting)
+- Single like per user per comment (toggle on/off)
+- Real-time like count updates
 - Comment moderation by administrators
 ```